MagedGDEV/flutterApps/README.md

 Text widgets are placed in the top left corner of its parent widget.
 In order to center the text, we use the widget Center.

+> [!NOTE]
-> To have a well formated code in dart, we use **dartfmt**.
-> you have to help it by adding a comma after each widget.
-> as shown in the example below.
+> To have a well formated code in dart, we use **dartfmt**, you have to help it by adding a comma after each widget, as shown in the example below.

 ```dart
 Center(